I love cooking and enjoy writing about my kitchen adventures as well as general family health.

-Foods to Avoid With H. Pylori Infection
+Foods Not to Eat With H. Pylori

 The odds are, either you or someone you know is infected with H. pylori, a bacteria that sets up shop in the stomach lining.
 This bacteria has co-existed with humans for thousands of years1 and can be found in over two-thirds of the world's population.2 While most people will never even know they're infected, in a minority of people the bacteria can cause the development of gastric and duodenal ulcers, cause gastritis (inflammation in the stomach), and lead to an increased risk of stomach cancer.3